Pandalism/pandalism.github.io/README.md

 ## Credits
-I seriously would have gone no where if I had gone back to trying to do everything in just HTML, CSS and JS.
+I seriously would have gone nowhere if I had gone back to trying to do everything in just HTML, CSS and JS.
 I knew I wanted a static site but until I found out about static site generators it looked like a gargantuan effort to make a blog:no_mouth:.
 - [Jekyll](https://github.com/jekyll/jekyll) - Thanks to its creators, contributors and maintainers.
 - [Jekyll Now](https://github.com/barryclark/jekyll-now) - Thanks especially to [Barryclark](https://github.com/barryclark) for his most wonderful and accessible introduction to Jekyll blogging.